Chapter 4:

 Starting with the Unicorn Clan, my own people… we were the keepers of the Arcane.
 In those days, we didn’t just study magic; we owned it.
 It was the Unicorns who moved the sun and pulled the moon across the sky, a task that required a staggering amount of collective will.
 We were the scholars and the priests, but that power made us fragile and terribly arrogant—we could light the world, but we couldn’t feed ourselves.
 We were kings of a world we couldn’t actually sustain.

-That was the leverage of the Earth Tribe.
-They were the only ones who truly understood the heartbeat of the land.
-While they lacked the internal “spark” to cast spells or the wings to touch the clouds, they possessed a deep, grounding magic that modern science still struggles to explain.
-It wasn’t about gems or artifacts; it was internal.
-They had a connection to the soil and a legendary physical stamina that allowed them to pull life from frozen earth where a Unicorn would have starved.
-If the Earth Tribe decided to stop planting, the world would simply stop eating.
+Then, there was the leverage of the Earth Tribe, the ancestors of the Humans who walk the world today.
+They lacked our internal gems, but they understood the heartbeat of the land.
+It is a common mistake to think they were non-magical; they simply mastered a grounding, symbiotic magic.
+They had a connection to the soil and a legendary physical stamina that allowed them to coax life from frozen earth where a Fay would have starved.
+If they had decided to stop planting, the world would have stopped eating.
 They were the silent power that held the other two tribes by the throat.

-And then there was the Pegasi.
-In the old legends, they were the Storm-Lords, a military caste that lived in floating citadels of solid clouds.
-They didn’t just predict the weather; they dictated it.
-They were built for the sky—light-boned and fierce, with a natural affinity for kinetic energy that allowed them to walk on clouds as if they were solid marble.
-Back then, if a village didn’t pay their tribute, the Pegasi would wrap their valley in an eternal winter.
+And the Pegasi—the Harpies.
+The Storm-Lords.
+They lived in floating citadels of solid clouds, dictating the weather rather than predicting it.
+Light-boned and fierce, they walked on clouds as if they were solid marble.
+Back then, if a village failed to pay its tribute, the Harpies would shroud their valley in an eternal winter.

 Wait, I thought, my inner monologue taking over despite my best efforts.
 The hoof-to-hand ratio is completely skewed if she’s using a standard base-ten calculation.
 If we were four-legged, the weight distribution would require a much thicker skeletal structure in the metacarpals.
 And the mouth-pencil thing?
 That’s just inefficient.
 If the magic is as innate as she says, we’d likely use a telekinetic field to hold the writing utensils, which would save the jaw muscles from unnecessary strain and—